tanyamadaan/log-verification-utility/README.md

 The tool is a NODE.js based server to check the conformance and compliance of the API logs for [logistics](https://docs.google.com/document/d/10GpEuKZE2g96DFJT3HKq6wIEMhPC-kkMZhXNn2jHHXc/edit?pli=1) and [B2B](https://github.com/ONDC-Official/ONDC-RET-Specifications) based on the examples in the API Contract.

-The Log Verification Server is a tool designed to validate log files for the [logistics](https://docs.google.com/document/d/10GpEuKZE2g96DFJT3HKq6wIEMhPC-kkMZhXNn2jHHXc/edit?pli=1) and [B2B](https://github.com/ONDC-Official/ONDC-RET-Specifications) domains.
+The Log Verification Server is a tool designed to validate log files.
 It offers an endpoint that allows users to submit a directory path containing log files for verification.
+The directory can have single log file or all the log files for the complete flow.
-The server then responds with a log report, indicating any errors found in the log files.
+The server responds with a log report, indicating any errors found in the log files.

 ### Tech